Procedures¶

 List of System Procedures¶

-This section will cover most of the procedures included in AMI by default, however the following procedures are covered in the Center Replication page:
+This section will cover most of the procedures included in 3forge by default.
+However, the following procedures are covered in the Center Replication page:

 -